Antivirus protection: What to look for

 Do Macs and Apple products need antivirus?

-Apple computers can get viruses and malware just like PCs can.
-While they may not be as frequent targets as Windows computers, however, all have their fair share of threats.
-Cybercriminals can target software and hardware vulnerabilities that affect all devices, whether it’s a Mac, PC, Apple, or Android device.
+Macs and Apple products may not be targeted as frequently as Microsoft Windows computers, but cybercriminals can target software and hardware vulnerabilities in various connected products, whether it’s a Mac, PC, Apple, or Android device.

 What are the risks of not using antivirus protection?